sestaton/tephra/README.md

 * [Vmatch](http://vmatch.de) - Used for family-level classifications
 * [GenomeTools](http://genometools.org) - Used for LTR and TIR discovery

-Other than MUSCLE and Vmatch mentioned above, there is no need install any of these programs manually.
+Other than MUSCLE and Vmatch mentioned above, there is no need install to any of these programs manually.

 **LICENSE AND COPYRIGHT**